 Also, indigo production is an integral part of South Carolina’s environmental and economic history.
 Indigo cultivation and processing in mid-18th century South Carolina relied heavily on enslaved West Africans who brought established indigo dyeing traditions.
 Their expertise in cultivation, harvesting, and processing the plant was so vital that some were specifically sought out for it.
 In these ways, indigo became a major cash crop in colonial South Carolina.

-The linguistic and lineage dimensions of the topos are just as fathomable for rich yields of new analyses as the landscape one.
+This has been an environmental and geo-temporal assessment of Romancing the Gullah.
+The linguistic and lineage dimensions of Hamilton’s triangular topos are just as deeply fathomable as the landscape dimension.